artemgilmanov/DataStructures/Array/about.md

 The picture below shows the actual structure of a two-dimensional array A in Java:

 Dynamic 2D Array
 Similar to the one-dimensional dynamic array, we can also define a dynamic two-dimensional array.
 Actually, it can be just a nested dynamic array.
-You can try it out by yourself.

 ## Writing Items into an Array